vsergeev/luaradio/new-to-sdr.md

 An important set of international allocations are the [Industrial, Scientific and Medical](https://en.wikipedia.org/wiki/ISM_band) (ISM) bands.
-Despite their catch-all name, the vast majority of low power local wireless technologies from garage door openers and weather sensors, to WiFi, Bluetooth, ZigBee, and NFC all use these bands.
+Despite their catch-all name, the vast majority of low power local wireless technologies, from garage door openers and weather sensors, to WiFi, Bluetooth, ZigBee, and NFC, all use these bands.
 The ISM bands were originally intended to isolate noisy electromagnetic devices, like microwaves at 2.45 GHz or some medical devices, from clean spectrum reserved for communications.
 In effect, the ISM bands were unlicensed wild west zones in the spectrum and any devices designed for it needed to be robust to incidental interference.
 Over time, low power local wireless technologies have proliferated on these bands.

 The UHF band has two major ISM allocations.
 The lower frequency one ranges from ~433 to ~435 MHz in ITU region 1 (e.g. Europe, Africa, Middle East), or from